 The code to accomplish this could look like this:

-Pass in 'editmode'.
-Pass in the components name 'mainContent'.
-The component will be the react component/.
+editmode and the components name 'mainContent'.
+The component will be the react component.
 For this example, the component would render the rich-text property on a page.

 Tips In case Inline Editing Does Not Work

 If you want the block preview mode to work you will need to implement a special block preview controller.
 If you do not know how to do this, then you can find out more in How To Preview A Block In Episerver